kstenerud/technicalsourcery/blog/content/posts/time.md

 title: "Time"
 date: 2019-03-30T16:09:13+01:00
 featuredImage: "thumbnails/time.jpg"
+description: "Time is a tricky beast - quite possibly one of the trickiest things to get right in software engineering.
+Walk with me on a tour of time, and see why we keep getting it wrong."
 ---

-Let's talk about time for a moment.
-We all intuitively understand time (or so we think), but when it comes to *implementing* time in a computer system, we keep getting it wrong.
-In this post, I'll lay out the pitfalls and dangers of computerized time, and offer some advice for how to do it right.

 Time is a tricky beast - quite possibly one of the trickiest things to get right in software engineering.
+Walk with me on a tour of time, and see why we keep getting it wrong.

-Besides the nuances of leap years and leap seconds, and when and how and where you resolve the lost or gained time, you have the issue of time zones.
+There are two levels of time problems: advancing time and storing time.
+Advancing time deals with the nuances of leap years and leap seconds, and when and how and where you resolve the lost or gained time.
+Storing time is about how to store time values in an unambiguous way.
+We've seen plenty of posts about advancing time, so I'm going to focus on storing time in this post.

+### Time Zones

-Most people don't think too deeply about time zones, taking the easy route of picturing them as vertical bands on the globe that correspond to what hour it is.
-This leads to the mistaken assumption that zones at the same longitude share the same time.
+Time zones are deceptively simple on the surface.
+Every zone has a time offset from UTC in hours and minutes.
+Most people don't think too deeply about them - after all, they're just bands on a globe, right?
+Why should we care too much?
+But time zones are not that clean.
+Even picturing "bands on a globe" leads to the mistaken assumption that zones at the same longitude share the same time.
 But consider this:

 {{< figure src="australia-timezones.png" caption="Australian Time Zones" >}}

-That's right.
+Yeah...
 If anyone knows how to make you chuck a wobbly, it's the Australians. *#thereisaidit* *#johnpickedonthemfirst*

 ## The Politics of Time